waffledood/learn-js/javascript-p3.md

 A few things to note about getter methods in JavaScript:
 - Getter methods are prepended with the `get` keyword
-- We can access the calling object’s internal properties using `this`
+- Getter methods can access the calling object’s internal properties using `this`
 - In the last line we call `fullName` on person.
 In general, getter methods do not need to be called with a set of parentheses.
 Syntactically, it looks like we’re accessing a property.

 Some advantages of using getter methods: